Efficient Bernoulli factory MCMC for intractable posteriors: Examples

 For updating $\gamma$, component-wise updates are done with uniform random walk proposal distributions, $U(\gamma_1 \pm 0.3)$ and $U(\gamma_2 \pm 0.01)$ for $\gamma_1$ and $\gamma_2$, respectively.
 It can be shown that $ \pi(\gamma |X_{\text{mis}}, X_{\text{obs}}) = c_{\gamma} \, p_{\gamma}\,, $ where the forms of $c_{\gamma}$ and $p_{\gamma}$ can be found in \cite{gon:krzy:rob:2017}.
 A realization of probability $p_{\gamma}$ is obtained using the layer refinement strategy described in \cite{gon:lat:rob}.
 Here each interval $(t_{i-1}, t_{i})$ is broken into refinements, and a layered Brownian bridge is constructed within each refinement.
 Without the refinement, the bound $c_{\gamma}$ is too loose and thus $p_{\gamma}$ is often too small for the Bernoulli factory to be efficient.
 However, finer refinements require simulating more layered Brownian bridges leading to much larger computation times to even draw from the proposal distribution.
 It is precisely this characteristic of the sampling process that dictates the superior performance of the portkey two-coin algorithm.

 We simulate a Wright-Fisher diffusion with $\gamma_1 = 8$ and $\gamma_2 = 0.5$ and observe the process at times $\{0, 1, \dots, 50\}$.
-The data are shown in Figure~\ref{fig:wf_data}.
 We use the component-wise sampler described above to sample from the posterior distribution of $(\gamma_1, \gamma_2)$.
 We run the two samplers for 10000 steps where the Barker's algorithm takes about 34.5 hours and the portkey Barker's algorithm takes about 3.5 hours.
 First, the update for $X_{\text{mis}}$ performs similarly for both Barker's and portkey Barker's, where we set $\beta = 0.98$.
 The average number of loops over $1e4$ samples for the two-coin and the portkey two-coin algorithms are 1.698 and 1.645, respectively, indicating that the original two-coin algorithm already works well enough for this component.
 We note specifically that close to nothing is lost by using portkey Barker's instead of Barker's acceptance probability.

 For updating the parameters, the $\beta$s are set to be .99995 and .9995 for $\gamma_1$ and $\gamma_2$, respectively.
 In Figure~\ref{fig:WF_loops} are the number of loops of the two Bernoulli factories for each iteration of the two Markov chains for both $\gamma_1$ and $\gamma_2$.
 The $\gamma_1$ update of the Barker's two-coin Markov chain requires an average of 489 loops with a maximum of 183077 loops.
 In comparison, the portkey two-coin algorithm runs an average of 43 loops with a maximum of 12622.
 The long tails of the number of loops for the original two-coin algorithm mean that the average run-time is quite slow, as evidenced from the computation times.